 10. Out of sight, out of mind and off the hips!

 Keep high-temptation foods out of sight - in containers at the back of your cupboard or in the refrigerator.
+Or simply don't buy them.
 Don't leave bowls of sweets or nuts or biscuits around the house.
 The closer they are within reach, the more you're likely to nibble on them.
-Often the mere sight of food triggers your appetite and makes you feel like eating (not true body hunger*).
+Often the mere sight of food triggers your appetite and makes you feel like eating (not true body hunger).

 DOWNLOAD Catherine's free Hunger-Fullness Log to rate your stomach hunger and fullness.